wmaduro/clean-architecture-study/README.md

 ## Conclusion

 The only certainty we have is that our code will change in the future.
-So, if It would be hard to understand and maintain, most likely we will spend more time navigating in the chaotic code than implementing the changes.
+So, if it would be hard to understand and maintain, most likely we will spend more time navigating in the chaotic code than implementing the changes.

 The most important message here is "Stop, Think, Plan and then Implement/Test".